sergiusens/snappy-docs/reference/plugins/rust.md

 ---
-title: "The rust plugin"
+title: The rust plugin
 ---

 This rust plugin is useful for building rust based parts.

 Rust uses cargo to drive the build.

-This plugin uses the following plugin-specific keywords:
+### Plugin-specific keywords

     - rust-channel
       (string)